-This policy sets out how we will make community grants.
+This policy sets out how we will make decisions on community grant applications.

 The policy is overseen by the Community Committee and was last updated in 2023.

 1.1 Knutsford Town Council has a commitment to encourage, support and promote volunteer organisations and charities within Knutsford for the benefit of the Town.
 The Town Council makes an annual budget provision for Community Grants to help meet its aims.

 1.2 Community grants come from taxpayer funds and a key principle of this policy is to ensure that grant expenditure is open and transparent.

 1.3 Decisions related to applications under the Small Grants Scheme have been delegated to the Community Committee whilst decisions related to the Large Grant Scheme are delegated to the Finance Committee.
 This policy is designed to act as guidance for both applicants and councillors when considering applications

 1.4 Applicants are encouraged to look at alternative sources of funding in addition to these schemes.